Living as Expat in Erbil · Kurdistan: A Complete Overview

 • People are helpful and super friendly

-• Cost of living in Erbil is fairly cheap compared to many other countries
+• The cost of living in Erbil is fairly cheap compared to many other countries

 Cons